OkGoDoIt/OpenAI-API-dotnet/README.md

 You can get only the best match using `GetBestMatchAsync(...)`

-nd if you only want the best match but still want to know the score, use `GetBestMatchWithScoreAsync(...)`
+And if you only want the best match but still want to know the score, use `GetBestMatchWithScoreAsync(...)`

 ## Documentation